OctopusDeploy/blog/blog/2021-10/getting-started-with-ldap-auth-provider/index.md

 - The fully qualified domain name, or FQDN, of the server to query.
 In my example it's `DC01.devopswalker.local`.
 - The port number and security protocol to use.
 I'm using the standard secure LDAP port 636 for my domain controller and SSL.
 - The username and password of a service account that can perform user and group lookups.
 In my example it's `cn=Octopus Service,cn=users,dc=devopswalker,dc=local`.
-- The root DN you wish to use for user and group look up.
+- The root DN you wish to use for user and group lookup.
 In my example, both are `cn=users,dc=devopswalker,dc=local`.

 :::hint
 Use a tool such as ldp.exe for Windows or [LDAP Administrator](https://www.ldapadministrator.com/download.htm#browser) to find the highest part on the tree / forest you want to start at.
 Starting at the root, for example `dc=devopswalker,dc=local` could lead to performance problems as the LDAP query is forced to traverse hundreds or thousands of records.
 The less data to go through, the faster the query will be.
 Because of my active directory configuration, all users and groups are stored in `cn=users,dc=devopswalker,dc=local`.
 Your server might be different.